Mi-kias/Serverless-Kinesis-Solution-for-Streamed-Data/README.md

 ## Prerequisites:

-### Create an S3 bucket: “apachetestbucket,” copy “requirements.txt and “apache-.py” files to S3 bucket, set bucket and object permissions to: “Public Read.”
+### Create an S3 bucket: “apachetestbucket,” copy “requirements.txt and “apache-.py” files from "Fake-Apache-Log-Generator" to S3 bucket, set bucket and object permissions to: “Public Read.”

 ### Configure an EC2 instance.
 Copy “EC2_Firehose_Bash” text and add to configuration details. *Please make sure to change wget command to navigate to S3 bucket location.*